SleeplessChallenger/Miyamoto_Musashi_adages/README.md

 **Secondly, let's look at CLI creted ones**
 2. run <i>python3 meme.py</i> + user can add either of the options: -a='Some author' -b='Some body' -p='Some path'.

-3. In the fucntion depending on the provided above parameters there will be either default quotes & author taken or provided by the user.
+3. In the function depending on the provided above parameters there will be either default quotes & author taken or provided by the user.
 If <i>body</i> is not None: the code will use <i>QuoteModel</i> class to store there self.author & self.body